truenas/middleware/docs/userguide/freenas_install.rst

 |upgrade3.png|

 .. |upgrade3.png| image:: images/upgrade3.png
-    :width: 7.4in
+    :width: 6.5in
-    :height: 2.5in
+    :height: 3.2in

 Use the drop-down menu to select an existing volume to temporarily place the firmware file during the upgrade.
 Alternately, select "Memory device" to allow the system to create a temporary RAM disk to be used during the upgrade.
-After making your selection, click the "Apply Update" button to see the screen shown in Figure 2.5d.
+After making your selection, click the "OK" button to see the screen shown in Figure
+2.5d.

 **Figure 2.5d: Step 2 of 2**

 |upgrade4.png|

 .. |upgrade4.png| image:: images/upgrade4.png
-    :width: 8.2in
+    :width: 6.8in
-    :height: 2.8in
+    :height: 3.4in

 This screen again reminds you to backup your configuration before proceeding.
 If you have not yet, click the "click here" link.